duderstadt-lab/mars-docs/docs/image/MoleculeIntegratorMultiView.md

 #### Result

-* *MoleculeArchive* - A MoleculeArchive in which each molecule record has the integrated fluorescence using the color scheme specified or detected.
-Additionally, the peak position is saved for each frame.
+* *MoleculeArchive* - A Single Molecule Archive in which each molecule record has the integrated fluorescence for all channels and regions specified.
+Additionally, the peak position is saved for each time point (T) and Time (s) information is added if discovered.

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/image/img/img9.png' width='400'/></div>